Plonq/bevy_panorbit_camera/README.md

 This means you can select the license you prefer!
 This dual-licensing approach is the de-facto standard in the Rust ecosystem and there are [very good reasons](https://github.com/bevyengine/bevy/issues/2373) to include both.

+## Contributing

+Pull requests are welcome!
+By contributing code to this repository you agree to license it under the dual MIT+Apache license as detailed above.